teads/wiremock-extensions/README.md

 wiremock-json-extractor is a WireMock extension that can generate a response from a JSON request.
 It recognizes all JSONPaths from the response's template and try to replace them by the correct value from the request.
-You can also specify a default value that will be use if nothing was found when searching for the JSONPath.
+You can also specify a fallback value that will be use if nothing was found when searching for the JSONPath.

 ```